Generating business ideas in the technology space.

 posted in: Entrepreneurs

-1. Don’t expect great results with mediocre planning.
-Get yourself organized and plan your activities and desired results.
+1. Have a vision and pathway.
+Don’t expect great results with mediocre planning.
+Produce a business plan and identify your activities and desired results.
 Shooting randomly is the quickest way to run out of bullets.

 2. Don’t overplan!
 Some people pick on the minimal details, when they should start taking action.